elnygren/cron-parser/README.md

 # cron-parser

-Crontab parser for TypeScript
-Provides a generator for accessing Date objects.
+Crontab parser for TypeScrip that provides a generator for accessing Date objects.
+Mostly built for myself to be used in a project of mine.
+I don't really need the official crontab file support and the comments/cmd syntax but I added light support for those for fun.

+This library does not actually run anything nor does it replace crontab, it's just for generating timestamps according to the spec.

 No dependencies, just strict TypeScript.